DFW1N/DFW1N-OSINT/README.md

 ### Australia

 - [Australian Person Lookup](https://personlookup.com.au/) - _7 million records Multiple, authoritative sources with enhanced data for over 7M people Australia wide._
-- [Australian Public Records](https://australiapublicrecord.com/people-finder/) - _If you are looking for someone in Australia then the chances are good that you will find them._
+- [Australian Public Records](https://australiapublicrecord.com/people-finder/) - _If you are looking for someone in Australia then there is a decent chance they can be found on this site._
 - [Early Australian Census Records](https://guides.slv.vic.gov.au/earlycensus/findpeople) - _Only some records of individuals have survived.
 This guide lists all known Australian census and muster records at State Library Victoria or online._
 - [National Archives of Australia](https://recordsearch.naa.gov.au/SearchNRetrieve/Interface/SearchScreens/BasicSearch.aspx) - _RecordSearch contains names and images of Indigenous Australians now deceased, you may find background history of your targets family history here._
 - [Missing Persons Australia](https://missingpersons.gov.au/view-all-profiles)
 - [White Pages (AU)](https://www.whitepages.com.au/residential)
 - [People Search (Australia)](http://www.peoplesearch.com.au) - _Free Australian people finder.
 Whether you're looking to find an old friend from school, military buddy, lost love, or anyone else, People Search has you covered._
-- [Facesearch](http://facesaerch.com) - Search for images of a person by name.
+- [Facesearch](http://facesaerch.com) - _Search for images of a person by name._
 - [Cedar](http://www.cedar.buffalo.edu/AdServ/person-search.html)
 - [Family Search](https://familysearch.org)
 - [Ancestry Australia](https://www.ancestry.com.au/)